osmancangudul/ESP_MQTT_OTA_EMPA/README.md

 }
 ```

-Type 0 is for normal messages, which device will only print them to the monitor.
-For OTA we need to use type 1 and we need a "Direct Download Link" for the message section.
+Type 0 is for normal messages, where the device will only print them to the monitor.
+For OTA, we need to use type 1 and provide a "Direct Download Link" in the message section.
 ```
 {
   "type": 1,